What is the Cost of Unions?

 - The employee puts it all on the line during a labor dispute.
 It is the union employee who is not receiving a paycheck or benefits during a strike.

-In addition to obvious increased costs, there are those that affect morale, creativity and resiliency.
+In addition to obvious increased costs, there are those costs of unions that affect morale, creativity and resiliency.
 Ultimately, an organization’s profit margin can decline.
 Productivity appears to be lower in unionized environments, possibly due to:

 - Employee anger or frustration when the collective bargaining process for an initial contract lasts more than a year or does not result in the changes promised by a union during the organizing campaign.
 (About 75% of initial contracts are still being negotiated a year after the NLRB representation election according to the Federal Mediation and Conciliation Service , and 50% of initial contract negotiations never achieve an executed agreement.)